j-tenny/voxelmon/example_scripts/README.md

 Simple example to process plant area density for a single ptx file

 ## process_single_ptx_dir.py
 Process plant area density for all ptx files in a directory.
-It assumed each file is an independent plot location.
+It is assumed each file is an independent plot location.

 ## train_test_multiple_scan_ptx.py
 Train and test a canopy bulk density profile model for multiple-scan lidar.
 Uses field data to produce calibrated leaf-mass-per-area estimates as in Tenny et al 2025.
+File and column identifiers will need significant updates.
 Requires pymc and scikit-learn libraries `conda install pymc scikit-learn`

 ## train_test_single_scan_ptx.py
 Train and test a canopy bulk density profile model for single-scan lidar.
 Uses field data to produce calibrated leaf-mass-per-area estimates as in Tenny et al 2025.
+File and column identifiers will need significant updates.

 ## viewer.py
 View processed plant area density grid in 3D